Pylons/pyramid/docs/narr/templates.rst

    single: ZPT macros
    single: Chameleon ZPT macros

-Using ZPT Macros in :mod:`pyramid`
+Using ZPT Macros in :app:`Pyramid`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When a :term:`renderer` is used to render a template,
-:mod:`pyramid` makes at least two top-level names available to the
+:app:`Pyramid` makes at least two top-level names available to the
 template by default: ``context`` and ``request``.
 One of the common
 needs in ZPT-based templates is to use one template's "macros" from within
 a different template.
 In Zope, this is typically handled by
 retrieving the template from the ``context``.
 But having a hold of
-the context in :mod:`pyramid` is not helpful: templates cannot
+the context in :app:`Pyramid` is not helpful: templates cannot
 usually be retrieved from models.
-To use macros in :mod:`pyramid`,
+To use macros in :app:`Pyramid`,
 you need to make the macro template itself available to the rendered
 template by passing the template in which the macro is defined (or even
 the macro itself) *into* the rendered template.
 To make a macro